-Pain Management and Spine Specialist Aashish Bharara, MD, and the team, at Perimeter Orthopaedics, PC in Atlanta, Georgia, are trained specialists in spinal injections.
+Pain Management and Spine Specialist Aashish Bharara, MD, and the team, at Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, are trained specialists in spinal injections.
 Perimeter Orthopaedics is a one-stop shop for all of your orthopedic needs, providing advanced care in a pleasant, comfortable environment.
 To speak with a specialist about Spinal Injections, call the office or book an appointment online today.

 A spinal injection is a special shot administered directly into the bone mass of the spine.
 There are a few different kinds of spinal injections, but each has some common basics.
 First, all are administered under the direction of x-ray support.
 This process is referred to as fluoroscopy.

 Spinal injections are used in two ways.
 First, they can be performed to diagnose the source of back, leg, neck, or arm pain (diagnostic).
 Second, spinal injections can be used as a treatment to relieve pain (therapeutic).

 Most spinal injections are performed as one part of a more comprehensive treatment program.
 Simultaneous treatment nearly always includes an exercise program to improve or maintain spinal mobility (stretching exercises) and stability (strengthening exercises).

 Facet injections are the first step of most treatment plans involving spinal injections.
 They can also be used for other spinal services.
 This is because a facet injection is meant to get an accurate diagnosis of pain.
 It helps doctors find the exact location of where your pain is coming from.
 When the medicine is administered to the facet joint and the pain is relieved, doctors know they are on the right track.
 Pain relief can vary, which provides more details on all the factors contributing to your back pain.